Baron-von-Riedesel/WL32/Readme.txt

- WL32 LINKER SOURCE FILE DOCUMENTATION
+ WL32 Linker Source File Documentation

- 1. COMMENTS ON THE SOURCE CODE
+ 1. Comments on the Source Code

   If you wish to rebuild the source files, rather than use the current binary release, you can do so using the batch files